Heat-Resistant Materials in Industry

 2.1 Making Clothes Fire Resistant

 Crafting fire-resistant clothing requires selecting fabrics with inherent heat-resistant qualities, such as aramid fibers, including meta-aramid and para-aramid.
-These materials boast high melting points and superior mechanical strength, making them ideal for heat-resistant cloth used in protective gear.
+These heat proof cloth boast high melting points and superior mechanical strength, making them ideal for heat-resistant cloth used in protective gear.

 Chemical treatments, including flame retardant chemicals like phosphorus and halogenated compounds, are then applied to enhance fire resistance.
 These treatments create a protective barrier, preventing the fabric from catching fire or melting when exposed to heat.